What Is a Short-Term Business Loan and When Should I Use It?

 Funding Time-Sensitive Opportunities

-When an opportunity requires fast access to capital, such as securing inventory, completing a purchase, or responding to a commercial opportunity, short-term finance can prevent delays.
+When an opportunity requires fast access to capital, short-term finance can prevent delays.
+For property-related time pressure, a bridging loan is often the most effective structure.

 Bridging Between Finance Events